vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ### 4.3.
-The configuration of auto-management/bitfusion parameter
+The configuration of "auto-management/bitfusion parameter"

 If the value of auto-management/bitfusion parameter is set to "all", use the following command to to check the status of the pod when the workload has been summited.